kanhaiya3152/Talksy/README.md

    ```sh
    flutter run
    ```

-## 📸 Screenshots

-(Add screenshots of the app interface here for better visualization)

 ## 🤝 Contribution

 Contributions are welcome!
 Feel free to fork the repository and submit a pull request.